 The good news: As a manufacturer of industrial computers, we still have such an ISA slot.
 The technology comes from these days, it is of course new goods, no used e-waste “for hobbyists”.
-We can therefore offer systems that support MS Dos up to Windows XP and sometimes even Windows 7.
+We can therefore offer systems that support MS Dos and sometimes even Windows 7.

 - For example, the circuit board of the IAC-C860SA-870P has two, up to three ISA and three to four PCI buses.
-Otherwise, the computer works with an Intel Pentium M processor and supports MS-Dos up to Windows XP.
+Otherwise, the computer works with an Intel Pentium M processor and supports MS-Dos.

 - The computer IPC525-M98A9 offers one ISA, five PCI and one PCI Express interface.
-Up to the third generation Intel Core-i CPUs, quite high performance is even possible here under Windows XP and Windows 7.
+Up to the third generation Intel Core-i CPUs, quite high performance is even possible here under Windows 7.